robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-developing-effective-classroom-practice.md

 caption: "Year 1"
 ---

-In this module you'll focus on the fundamental techniques you can use to become a more effective teacher.
+In this module you’ll focus on the fundamental techniques you can use to become a more effective teacher.

 ## Module introduction